 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Notes Original fireplace has been sealed.
+It is assumed this has been adequately vented.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is in fair decorative condition.